Event – Operation Bulbasket ‘sponsored cycle ride’ – Sunday 10th June, 2018

 A small group from the local Royal British Legion Poitou-Charentes branch in France are recreating the cycle ride undertaken by Lt Tomos Stephens as part of Op Bulbasket in 1944.
 Disguised as a Frenchman and riding a pre-war pushbike, he rode from Sazas near Montromillion to the railway marshalling yard at Chatellerault to gather information about fuel tankers stored there.
 It was a 120km (75 mile) round trip in a single day, an incredible feat.
 The intelligence was supplied to the RAF who bombed the fuel stored at the railway yard, significantly slowing the 2nd SS Das Reich Panzer Division who lacked enough fuel for their move north towards Normandy.
 Sadly Lt Stephens was shot after capture, having given himself up so a young maquisard could escape, hoping that his uniform would mean he would become a prisoner, whereas the Maquis were always executed.
 That young man witnessed Lt Stephens death from his hiding place (and recorded this a few years ago – the story differing from that given by the Bulbasket survivors who were told third hand he had been beaten to death).
 Lt Stephens was buried in a family vault in nearby Verriéres.

-The ride is on Sunday June 10th this year.
+The ride is on Sunday June 10th 2018.
 You can help by sponsoring them through their JustGiving page.
 This branch funded the erection of memorials at the St Sauvant and Verriéres sites in recent years.
 They also provide the standard bearers for ceremonies at Rom and Verriéres each year.

 See previous CART thread on Bulbasket: http://blog.coleshillhouse.com/remembering-the-auxiliers-lost-on-operation-bulbasket